areenkh/areenkh/README.md

-## Hi there 👋

-## 🌟 Hi, I'm Areen Khalaila!
+## 🌟 Hi, this is areenkh!

-🎓 Undergraduate Researcher at Brandeis University (CS & Physics) 🧑‍🔬 Research on accessibility, data visualization, and HCI 🐾 Love cats
+🎓 Undergraduate Researcher at Brandeis University (CS & Physics)
+🧑‍🔬 Research on accessibility, data visualization, and HCI
+❤️ Love cats and Arabic coffee
 💻 More about me: [www.areenkh.com](https://www.areenkh.com)

 ---